YuanxiaoGao/Stage-dependent_cell_differentiation/README.md

 dynamic_heatmap.py contains the source code for calculating population growth rates of dynamic cell differentiation strategies.

-make_*.py are the values of parameters.
+make.py is the values of parameters.
 The file generates a run.sh file, which is executed on cluster.

+data_* stores the optimal dynamic cell differentiation strategy and its corresponding population growth rate under different parameter space.

+fig*.py are the python scripts that generate the figures in main text by reading the corresponding data in data folder.

 Requirement